vgotsuliak/inUSA/README.md

 ## Known issues

-### Google Maps API not always can build a route between different continets, so in this case distance may be 0 miles.
+### Google Maps API not always can build a route between different continents, so in this case distance may be 0 miles.